FI-modules and stability for representations of symmetric groups: Introduction

-\item A recent paper of Putman~\cite{Pu} proposes an alternative representation stability condition called ``central stability'' and proves that it holds for the mod-$p$ cohomology of congruence groups.
-In the language of FI-modules, central stability turns out to be equivalent to a finite presentation condition (``presented in finite degree'' in Definition~\ref{def:finitelypresented}).
-We prove in this paper that finitely generated FI-modules in characteristic~0 are also finitely presented.
-Thus for FI-modules in characteristic~0, finite generation, representation stability, and central stability are equivalent.
+\begin{itemize} \item Modules over EI-categories, namely those where all endomorphisms are isomorphisms, have been previously studied in the context of transformation groups (see e.g.\ \cite{Lue}).
+In particular, the analogue of Theorem~\ref{th:noetherian} with $\FI$ replaced by a \emph{finite} EI-category was proved by L\"{u}ck in \cite[Lemma 16.10b]{Lue}; however, he has explained to us that his methods cannot be extended to infinite categories such as $\FI$.
+Building on the present paper, Gan--Li~\cite{GanLi} have generalized Theorem~\ref{th:noetherian} to a wide class of infinite EI-categories, and Snowden--Sam~\cite{SnowdenSamGrobner} have extended the generalization \cite[Theorem A]{CEFN} to an even wider class of combinatorial categories.

+\item The classification of $\FIsharp$-modules in Theorem~\ref{th:charFIsharp} below parallels the main theorem of Pirashvili in \cite{Pi}, which establishes a similar classification for modules over a larger category (that of finite pointed sets).
+Pirashvili's work was later extended by S{\l}omi\'{n}ska \cite{Slominska} and Helmstutler \cite{Helmstutler}, who give general axiomatizations of ``EI-categories with factorizations'' for which such a ``Dold--Kan'' classification theorem holds.
+In particular, using the ``factorization'' $\FIsharp=\FI\circ \FB\circ \FI^{\op}$, the equivalence of $\FIsharp$-modules and $\FB$-modules in Theorem~\ref{th:charFIsharp} can be deduced from \cite[Theorem~1.5(ii.4)]{Slominska} or \cite[Example~4.7 and Corollary~7.3]{Helmstutler}.
+We are grateful to Nicholas Kuhn for informing us of their work.

-\item The category of FI-modules, along with related abelian categories, has also been considered by researchers in the field of polynomial functors.
-See, e.g., the recent work of Djament and Vespa~\cite{DV} which studies the stable behavior of the cohomology groups $H^i(S_n,V_n)$ for FI-modules $V$, or the paper of Helmstutler~\cite{He} whose general model-theoretic framework can be understood to include the construction and some of the properties of $\FIsharp$-modules.
+\item The category of FI-modules, along with related abelian categories, has been considered by researchers in the field of polynomial functors.
+See for example the recent work of Djament and Vespa~\cite{DV} which studies the stable behavior of the cohomology groups $H^i(S_n,V_n)$ for FI-modules $V$, or the earlier results of Pirashvili~\cite{Pi}.